TollyH/pymaze/README.md

 - In many levels, after a specific amount of time has passed, a monster may spawn.
 Getting hit by the monster will result in you losing the level immediately.
 - You can place flags on the ground to help you navigate, however if the monster comes into contact with one of these flags, it may destroy it.
 - You have a compass which will point toward the monster's location, however you only have a limited amount of time to use it before you must wait for it to recharge.
+- You can place a temporary barricade which will act like any other wall until it breaks.
+You may only have one built at a time, it cannot be broken early, and it will block you as well as the monster.

 ## Map Colours